mzet-/z-field-manual/README.md

 1.3.1. by fooling him (e.g. run it for me; print doc from this USB) 1.3.2. by bribing him
 1.3.3. by blackmailing him
-1.4.
+1.3.4. by "embedding" him first into target company 1.4.
 Fooling insider to reveal his credentials (T1078) ...